benj2468/cs57/minic/project2/README.md

 Look into Mark/Sweep for Dead Code Removal

 # TODO
-- [ ] Remove redundant functions that have no side effects (don't call anything else & constant)
-    - Plan: If single, constant return value, and no other function calls
+- [ ] Allow legitimate access to registers, and I guess use the stack somehow to keep track of where we've put things.

 # Design Brief